everydotorg/charity-api-docs/docs/donate-link.md

 - `share_info` - Set whether sharing info is checked by default.

+- `designation` - Specify the designation for the donation.
+Note that Every.org grants are unrestricted, so this is only a recommendation to the nonprofit, not a legal restriction.

 - `webhook_token` - Specify the token associated with your
   [Partner Webhook](./webhooks/partner-webhook.mdx).
 Including this parameter will cause a notification to be sent to your webhook for every donation